Malaysia Masters Super 500: Tai Tzu Ying extends winning run over PV Sindhu to enter semifinals

 A frustrated Sindhu trailed 9-11 at the mid-game interval and never really recovered.
 Tzu Ying dropped just three points after the break as she went on an eight-point run to win the third game 21-12 and book her spot in the semifinals.

-The Chinese Taipei shuttler will play the winner of the match between sixth seed Nozomi Okuhara and fourth seed Chen Yu Fei.
+The Chinese Taipei shuttler will play fourth seed Chen Yu Fei for a spot in the final.

 HS Prannoy will be in action in the men’s singles quarterfinal where he will face Japan’s Kanta Tsuneyama.